-The Point-in-Time (PIT) count is a method used to estimate the number of people experiencing houselessness on a single night, typically conducted in late January, in communities across the United States.
+The PIT count is a method used to estimate the number of people experiencing houselessness on a single night, typically conducted in late January, in communities across the United States.
 The PIT count provides a snapshot of houselessness and helps inform policies and programs aimed at addressing the issue.

-Historical PIT counts for Grand Junction and the regional Balance of State Continuum of Care (CoC), made up of local CoCs in non-metro counties across Colorado, are in Table 2.
-Overall, in the non-metro areas of Colorado in 2022, there were 3,156 sheltered and 7,214 unsheltered individuals, for a total of 10,397 unhoused individuals in the region.
+Historical PIT counts for Grand Junction and the regional Balance of State Continuum of Care (CoC), made up of local CoCs in non-metro counties across Colorado, are shown in Table 2.
+Overall, in the non-metro areas of Colorado in 2022, there were 3,156 sheltered and 7,214 unsheltered individuals, for a total of 10,370 unhoused individuals in the region.
 Within Mesa County specifically, the 2023 PIT identified 606 unique individuals, with more than half of those being unsheltered at the time of the count.

 Table 2.
-Point-in-Time Count: 2019-2023
+Point-in-Time count: 2019-2023

-Year PIT Count Mesa County Sheltered PIT Count Unsheltered PIT Count Regional PIT Count (Balance of State CoC)
+Year PIT count Mesa County Sheltered PIT count Unsheltered PIT count Regional PIT count (Balance of State CoC)

 2019 361 269 (75%) 92 (25%) 2,302

 2021 515 204 (40%) 311 (60%) 1,221

 2023 606 248 (41%) 358 (59%) 2,210

-Note: the PIT count methodology alternates every year between counting only sheltered individuals and counting both sheltered and unsheltered individuals.
+Notes: The PIT count methodology alternates every year between counting only sheltered individuals and counting both sheltered and unsheltered individuals.
 Only years with both unsheltered and sheltered counts are depicted.
 The Balance of State CoC covers Colorado's 54 non-metro and rural counties.
 This includes all counties outside of metro Denver, Colorado Springs, and Northern Colorado.
 Since 2020, Northern Colorado has been designated by HUD as a separate CoC.
 Source: Colorado Coalition for the Homeless.